 Can I bet on the Kentucky Derby in Texas?

 Yes.
-Any of the four simulcast facilities in the state will book wagers on the Kentucky Derby, the Preakness Stakes, the Belmont Stakes, and any other prestigious horse race around the country (or world).
+Any of the four simulcast facilities in the state will book wagers on the Kentucky Derby, the Preakness Stakes, the Belmont Stakes, the Breeders’ Cup and any other prestigious horse race around the country (or world).

 Texas horse racing history